Royal Netherlands Navy: Netherlands Marine Corps

+Dutch Caribbean Naval Command

+Command of the Royal Netherlands Navy that is responsible for national defense and international law enforcement in the Dutch Caribbean.

-Netherlands & Dutch Caribbean Coastguard
+Netherlands and Dutch Caribbean Coastguard

 Although the Netherlands Coastguard is not an official part of the Navy, it is under its operational control.
 Also the Dutch Caribbean Coast Guard is under the operational control of the Navy and is commanded by the commander of the Navy in the Caribbean.